 - OTRV bonds

-- The standard Portuguese government bond is called an “OT” — that stands for Obrigações do Tesouro.
-The OT is a fixed rate benchmark bond that has a maturity of one year or more, all the way up to 50 years.
+The standard Portuguese government bond is called an “OT”, which stands for Obrigações do Tesouro.
+The OT is a fixed-rate benchmark bond that has a maturity of one year or more, all the way up to 50 years.

-The interest rate stated on the certificate is the Base Rate plus a margin, so the actual interest payable each year may vary.
+The interest rate stated on the OTRV bond certificate is the base rate plus a margin, so the actual interest payable each year may vary.
 Interest payments are made semi-annually.

-- You could wrap $1 bills around the Earth 1,253 times with the debt amount.
+- You could wrap $1 bills around the Earth 1,387 times with the debt amount.

-- If you lay $1 bills on top of each other they would make a pile 35,145 km, or 21,838 miles high.
+- If you lay $1 bills on top of each other they would make a pile 38,921 km, or 24,184 miles high.

-- That's equivalent to 0.09 trips to the Moon.
+- That's equivalent to 0.10 trips to the Moon.

 Interested in Trading Commodities?

+Interested in trading Portuguese commodities?
 Start your research with reviews of these regulated brokers available in .

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 73.0%-89.0% of retail investor accounts lose money when trading CFDs.
+Between 74%-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you can afford to take the high risk of losing your money.